rachelsue/NodejsMySql/README.md

 In the future I would like to add a manager view, where products and stock levels can be adjusted as well as keeping track of low inventory.
 I would also like to add a supervisor view that tracks products by department and keeps a record of overhead costs.

-This project is solely maintained by rachelsue
+This project is solely maintained by @rachelsue